-Do you know that relative strength can help us in trading in stronger stocks?
+Do you know that relative Strength can help us in trading in stronger stocks?
 Yes!
 You heard it right.
-Relative Strength is a momentum strategy that helps us in identifying strong stocks for trading as compared to the Index.
+Relative Strength is a momentum strategy that helps us identify strong stocks for trading compared to the Index.

-So, without further delay let us understand what is meant by Relative Strength and how we can trade with it:
+So, without further delay, let us understand what is meant by Relative Strength and how we can trade with it:

 What is Relative Strength (RS)?

-You must have heard about beta and alpha when studying statistics in school?
+You must have heard about beta and Alpha when studying statistics in school.
 If not, let us recap these concepts in this context.
-Don’t worry we won’t be too statistical!
+Don’t worry; we won’t be too statistical!

 Beta and Alpha?
 Why are we talking about them here?